 “Yeah…” Daniel sighed as he threw away his plate.
-“Wanna walk half way?”
+“Wanna walk halfway?”

 La Sombra was a strange little town.
 It was built along a U-bend that came off a major thoroughfare and ran along a sharp drop into the Pacific.
-Many of the houses were clumped together in a central cluster on the inside of the bend: The Neighbourhood Others, like the Diner and the Synclaire’s house, were built on the edge of the cliff face.
+Many of the houses were clumped together in a central cluster on the inside of the bend: The Neighbourhood.
+Others, like the Diner and the Synclaire’s house, were built on the edge of the cliff face.
 The Riftworks hung partially over the edge as well.

 When the Rift tore open, the residents of La Sombra seemed to disappear.
-Rumours of raging monsters and violent explosions crossed the world faster than the world could reach the Rift itself.
+Rumors of raging monsters and violent explosions crossed the world faster than the world could reach the Rift itself.
 Yet no signs of destruction or remains were found.
 And when the world finally arrived to contain it, all they found, was Henley.